 The Dolphin premier and Polaris F9550 are two mid to high-range pool robots with top-of-the-line design features for automating the cleaning of in-ground swimming pools.
 These robots have very distinctive features, but they are actually very similar in performance.

-With an energy-conscious DC motor, rubber tracks, active scrubbers, powerful suction and robust filtration, the Dolphin premier is all for efficient pool cleaning.
-On the other hand, Polaris 9550 is a pool cleaner with powerful four-wheel drive system, active brushes, strong vortex vacuum technology, great navigation and many customizable cleaning options for convenience.
+With an energy-conscious DC motor, rubber tracks, active scrubbers, powerful suction, and robust filtration, the Dolphin Premier is all for efficient pool cleaning.
+On the other hand, Polaris 9550 is a pool cleaner with a powerful four-wheel-drive system, active brushes, strong vortex vacuum technology, great navigation, and many customizable cleaning options for convenience.

 At a glance

 Last update on 2022-05-16 / Affiliate links / Images from Amazon Product Advertising API

 Dolphin Premier vs Polaris 9550 Sport: Which Should You Buy?

 These are two amazing robotic pool cleaners designed for large in-ground pools, and they are pretty great at cleaning pools.
 Although they are of two different brands, these pool robots have very similar basic design features and functions, which is basically floor, wall, tile, waterline cleaning of large in-ground pools.

 However, the Polaris 9550 Sport robotic in-ground pool cleaner has a few extra features for convenience like the multiple cleaning options, a handy pool caddy, and the use of remote control.